The air is getting colder, the wind is picking up, and your instincts are starting to tell you that it’s time to hunker down indoors.

 1. Visit a U-Pick Farm

 It would be sacrilege to write a fall activities list without including a visit to a U-Pick farm, which is why it’s first on the list.
-Fall is harvest season, which means there are plenty of opportunities to pick pumpkins, apples, pears, and blackberries, and to indulge in home-baked apple pies and homemade apple cider.
+Fall is harvest season, which means there are plenty of opportunities to visit a pumpkin patch, or pick apples, pears, and blackberries — and to then indulge in home-baked apple pies and homemade apple cider.

 Taking your family to a U-Pick farm can make lasting memories.
 There’s something undeniably soul-stirring about walking through a sunlit orchard, heady with the scent of apples, harvesting your food.
-Your kids will have a blast, and they just might remember it for the rest of their lives.
+These farms are full of opportunities for family fun, and your kids just might remember it for the rest of their lives.

-Visiting a U-Pick farm can also help get your kids excited about eating fresh, local foods.
-After all, it’s one thing to buy a pear at the grocery store, but when your kids go out and pick that pear themselves, they’re far more likely to eat it.
-Many U-Pick farms also plan festivals and special activities around harvest time, including cookouts, corn mazes, campfires, and harvest baking classes.
+Visiting a U-Pick farm is also the perfect time to get your kids excited about eating fresh, local foods.
+After all, it’s one thing to buy a pear at the grocery store, but when your kids go out and pick that pear themselves they’re far more likely to eat it.
+Many U-Pick farms also plan festivals and special family activities around harvest time including cookouts, hayrides, corn mazes, gourd decorating, campfires, and harvest baking classes.
 Some have petting zoos, playgrounds, and wagon rides.

 Another advantage to visiting a U-Pick farm is that you can find affordable local produce for home canning.
-Making applesauce and blackberry jam is a frugal, self-sufficient skill, and you get a healthier, higher-quality product because you made it yourself.
+Making applesauce from an apple orchard and blackberry jam from a berry farm is a frugal, self-sufficient skill, and you get a healthier, higher-quality product because you made it yourself.

-Cost: Costs vary widely depending on your location, the farm’s pricing structure, and the type of fruit you’re picking.
-For example, many farms charge per pound for pick-your-own apples; at $1 per pound, this is cheaper than the grocery store.
-Others charge by the bucke, but a $15 bucket of blackberries is still much less expensive than buying the same amount of berries at a grocery store.
+Average Cost: Costs vary widely depending on your location, the farm’s pricing structure, and the type of fruit you’re picking.
+For example, many apple orchards charge per pound for pick-your-own apples; at $1 per pound, this is cheaper than the grocery store.
+Others charge by the bucket, but a $15 bucket of blackberries is still much less expensive than buying the same amount of berries at a grocery store.

 2. Take a Road Trip